typedb/typedb-docs/0001-typedb/02-dev/07-response.md

 Invoking a TypeQL query sends it to a TypeDB server, where it will be completed in the background.
 Local processing can take place while waiting for responses to be received.
-Take advantage of these asynchronous queries to mask network round-trip costs and increases your throughput.
+Take advantage of these asynchronous queries to mask network round-trip costs and increases throughput.

-For example, if you are performing 10 get queries in a transaction, it’s best to send them all to the server before iterating over any of their answers.
+For example, if we are performing 10 get queries in a transaction, it’s best to send them all to the server before iterating over any of their answers.